OSGeo/gdal/doc/source/programs/gdal_raster_info.rst

 -  Band unit type (i.e.. "meters" or "feet" for elevation bands).
 -  Band pseudo-color tables.

+Starting with GDAL 3.12, :program:`gdal raster info` can be used as the last step of a pipeline.

 The following options are available:

 Standard options